kellyhutchins/DS2018-TipsAndTricks/README.md

 * John Gravois has a great intro on setting up a [web server](https://gist.github.com/jgravois/5e73b56fa7756fd00b89)
 * Many IDE's have extensions or plug-ins you can install.
 One example is Live Server in VSCode
-* Another option is to use [Express](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/development_environment) to create a simple web server within your project.
+* (TODO) update demo to use http-server Another option is to use [Express](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/development_environment) to create a simple web server within your project.
     1. Install express
             ```
             npm install express